paulaoak/quaketools/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+This package was created by Zak Varty (quaketools/zakvarty), this is a forked repository where we have made some minor changes.

 The goal of quaketools is to provide a collection of tools to make earthquake modelling easier.
 Functions will be provided to simulate from, estimate and evaluate common models used in statistical seismology.

+Minor changes made include allowing input parameters for the dgpd, pgpd, qgpd and rgpd to be of different lengths, where shorter vectors are recycled, as in the stats::norm functions.

 ## Installation